 This Focal Distance

-is the same for all the lenses in a particular family, such as for example Canon EF.
+is the same for all the lenses in a particular family, for example the Canon EF family.

 to the lens focal length.
 A particular lens Focal Distance

-in Build-An-Adapter by selecting the lens brand name and type on the left side and the camera on the right side, and
+be displayed in Build-An-Adapter by selecting that lens on the left side and the desired camera on the right side, and

-then simply specifying 0 in the adapter length field.
+then simply specifying 0 for the adapter length.
+The lens Focal Distance

-If the camera is the only component in the image train, the Image Train Back Focus
+If the camera is the only component in the image train, the Camera Back Focus

 is simply the internal